mrhallajiyan/mrhallajiyan.github.io/_pages/about.md

 ---

 <b> About </b>
-<p align="justify"> I’m a graduate research and teaching assistant at the University of British Columbia and a member of Dependable Systems Lab where I'm working under the supervison of <a href="https://ece.ubc.ca/karthik-pattabiraman/">Prof. Karthik Pattabiraman</a>.
+<p align="justify"> I’m a graduate research and teaching assistant at the University of British Columbia and a member of <a href="https://blogs.ubc.ca/dependablesystemslab/">Dependable Systems Lab</a> where I'm working under the supervison of <a href="https://ece.ubc.ca/karthik-pattabiraman/">Prof. Karthik Pattabiraman</a>.
 My research interests lie in the area of Secure Cyber-physical and Networked Systems, the Internet of Things, and Machine Learning.</p>

 <p align="justify"> Currently, I'm conducting research on "Robust and Resilient Machine Learning for Connected Healthcare Device Systems" in which we aim to address the security issues for using ML in healthcare domain. </p>